-35. Any person who -

-- (a) being aware of the desertion or intended desertion of a police officer, does not without reasonable excuse inform his superior officer immediately; or - (b) fails to take any steps in his power to cause the apprehension of a police officer whom he knows, or has reasonable cause to believe, to be a deserter, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 and to imprisonment for a term not exceeding 2 years or to any other punishment authorised by this Act.
+- 35. Any person who - (a) being aware of the desertion or intended desertion of a police officer, does not without reasonable excuse inform his superior officer immediately; or shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 and to imprisonment for a term not exceeding 2 years or to any other punishment authorised by this Act.